lxsbch/neuroCNVscore/README.md

 # neuroCNVscore
 The neuroCNVscore was developed to quantitatively prioritize the deleterious, functional and pathogenic CNVs in neurodevelopmental diseases on a genome wide basis.
 The core algorithm of neuroCNVscore is XGBoost.
-NeuroCNVscore outperformed in independent datasets and a well-known software SVScore.
+NeuroCNVscore outperformed a state-of-art tool in independent datasets.
 If you find neuroCNVscore useful in your work, please consider citing the neuroCNVscore paper (coming soon)

 # Quick start
-Before running the neuroCNVscore, make sure you have CNV data and feature matrix available.
+You need both CNV data and feature matrix to run the neuroCNVscore.

 ## CNV data
 Input file format (a tab-delimited file): <br><br>